How To Tell Female From Male Cat

 Understanding Cat Anatomy

 To effectively distinguish between male and female cats, we must first familiarize ourselves with basic cat anatomy.
 Let’s start with one of the most reliable methods: observing their genital area.
-In kittens, these characteristics are subtle, but as they mature, the differences become clearer.
+In kittens, these characteristics are subtle — for a detailed walkthrough of the youngest cats, our guide on how to tell female from male kittens covers what to look for at each stage of development — but as they mature, the differences become clearer.

 Male Cat Anatomy